What a chef eats at home

-Rarely do I take the time to prepare myself dinner–no matter how simple of a recipe.
-But when I treat myself, it’s with simple dishes like this humble home-cooked, braised chicken.
-It’s an easy and nutritious recipe but one that satisfies my taste buds and soul as much as a restaurant meal.
-A braised chicken breast is succulent and easy to make.
-Once you get the technique down, it’s sure to become one of your go-to’s.
+Rarely do I take the time to prepare myself dinner – no matter how simple of a recipe.
+But when I treat myself, it’s with simple dishes like this humble home-cooked, braised chicken breast.

 If you don’t love orzo, you can substitute with your favorite pasta or grain.
+(Whole wheat fusilli does a nice job of catching the sauce.)
 But orzo is what I love to have with my braised chicken.
 I think the combination is a classic.
-(I also love the leftovers as a cold salad!)
+(I also love to slice the chicken and serve the leftovers as a cold orzo salad.)

 - 1/2 preserved lemon inner flesh removed, cut into thin slivers